leocwlam/system-service/README.md

 `Create custom system service`

 - `Cache` : Add service cache logic
-- `Multiple services` : Work with other system services
 - `Security` : Inject the security logic and apply at consumer / use between system services communication
+- `Multiple services` : Work with other system services (`TRY NOT TO` by Single Responsibility Principle)

 | Layout |
 |--------|